Jose Mourinho next club: Solskjaer backs 'fantastic' Mourinho to return - 'I don't think he'll struggle to find a job' | Goal.com

 Former Real Madrid and Chelsea boss Mourinho is not considering walking away from the game, however, revealing on Thursday that he believes he belongs at the top level of management.

-Despite his struggles at United, the 55-year-old boasts an impressive CV that includes title wins in Italy, Spain, Portugal and England, while he has won the Champions League on two occasions, with Porto and Inter respectively.
+Despite his struggles at United, the 55-year-old boasts an impressive CV that includes title wins in Portugal, Italy, Spain and England, while he has won the Champions League on two occasions, with Porto and Inter respectively.

-And when asked about the Pourtguese's comments about his return to management, Solskjaer told reporters: "Yeah, why shouldn't he?
+And when asked about the Portuguese's comments about his return to management, Solskjaer told reporters: "Yeah, why shouldn't he?

 "Because he's a fantastic manager and with the results he's had, I don't think he'll be struggling to find work."